Ad882/network-intrusion-detection-system/README.md

    streamlit run streamlit_app.py
    ```

 Then navigate between all the possible choices and enjoy!

+*Note: Live capture does not include packet analysis using ML.
+Instead, it stops when suspicious activity is detected and alerts the user, functioning like a basic IDS.*
+*"Non-live" capture, on the other hand, collects all packets and only stops after a user-specified duration.
+This allows for subsequent packet analysis using the ML model to detect network anomalies.*

 <br>